By DeAnn Tucker, MHA, RHIA, CHPS, CCS

 While the goal is to make patient information easily transferable for patients, data must be protected by robust security protocols.
-CMS recently announced it will exercise enforcement discretion for a period of six months, until July 1, 2021.
+CMS announced it will exercise enforcement discretion for a period of six months, until July 1, 2021.

 The rule includes two compliance standards, which go into effect January 1, 2021, aimed at empowering patients with information to coordinate their own care—the patient access application programming interface (API) and the provider directory API.

 The patient access API gives patients access to clinical and cost information related to medical visits, including adjudicated claims; encounters with capitated providers; and clinical data, including laboratory results (when maintained by the impacted payer).
 Data must be made available no later than one business day after a claim is adjudicated or encounter data are received.
 Patients have been empowered by the final rule to access their data through a third-party application of their choosing to connect to the API and better integrate a health plan’s information to a patient’s EHR.